 Democrat Jeffrey Jarman, the director of the Elliott School of Communication at WSU, ran for Kansas State Board of Education in District 10 against Green Party candidate Kent Rowe — who also attended the Young Democrats event — and Republican Debby Potter.

 Incumbent Democrat Betty Arnold ran against Republican Jason Carmichael for Board of Education in District 8.
-Polls between Arnold and Carmichael remain close, with Arnold leading by 2%.
+Arnold pulled ahead, winning the election as of Nov.
+6.

 “I feel good, the thing is (that I) got to take it one step at a time,” Arnold said.
 “I will just continue with what I’ve always stood for, and that’s making sure all of our students, the least and the last, have an opportunity for an education.”

-Democrat Esau Freeman ran against Republican Ron Estes for US House.
-Despite losing his race by more than 30%, he said he doesn’t try to let his emotions control a situation.
+Democrat Esau Freeman ran against Republican Ron Estes for the U.S. House.
+Despite losing his race, he said he doesn’t try to let his emotions control a situation.

 “If I win, I’ll be very excited to serve the people of Kansas,” Freeman said.
 “If I happen to lose, I’ll continue to serve the people of Kansas through my job (business representative for Service Employees International Union Local 513) and, you know, I may decide to run again.”